-At May 31, 2019, the Company owed its Corporate Secretary \$61,291 under the Second Bridge Loan the Company borrowed on January 23, 2019.
-The Second Bridge Loan was unsecured, payable on demand and accrued interest at 0.5% per month.
-The Company repaid the First Bridge Loan along with the accrued interest in June 2019.
+On January 23, 2019, the Company's Corporate Secretary advanced the Company \$60,000 under a loan agreement (the "Second Bridge Loan").
+The Second Bridge Loan was unsecured, payable on demand, and accrued interest at 0.5% per month.
+During the six-month period ended August 31, 2019, the Company recorded \$1,055 in interest expense associated with the Second Bridge Loan.
+The Company repaid the Second Bridge Loan together with interest accrued thereon on June 12, 2019.